connorgallopo/followupboss_client/RAILS8_COMPATIBILITY.md

 - `activemodel`: Changed from `~> 7.1.0` to `>= 7.1.0, < 9.0`
 - `faraday`: Changed from `~> 1.10.3` to `>= 1.10.3, < 3.0`

+### Compatibility Fixes

+Added `lib/fub_client/compatibility.rb` to address Rails 8 breaking changes:

+- **Her Gem Fix**: Rails 8 removed `ActiveSupport::BasicObject`, but the Her gem still references it.
+Our compatibility layer creates an alias to `ActiveSupport::ProxyObject` to maintain functionality.

 ### Backward Compatibility

 The gem maintains backward compatibility with: